cooper-org/cooper/docs/source/constrained_optimization.md

 :::

 :::{warning}
-**Cooper** is primarily oriented towards **nonconvex** CMPs that arise in many deep learning applications.
+**Cooper** is primarily oriented towards **nonconvex** constrained optimization problems that arise in many deep learning applications.
 While the techniques implemented in **Cooper** are applicable to convex problems as well, we recommend using specialized solvers for convex optimization problems whenever possible.
 :::

 ## Min-max Optimization